cicciuuzzo/Linked_List/README.md

 # Linked_List
-A simple Linked List Program that using Object creates Nodes connected to eachother
+A simple Linked List Program in C++ that using Object creates Nodes connected to eachother